 Preparing for a flight can reduce the stress for both you and your pet, resulting in a more comforting experience.
 It’s equally important for you to be prepared on a personal level so that you can plan your holiday ahead of landing.
 In this blog, we will share our top tips on how to prepare for pet travel.

-Vet Health Certificate
+Animal Health Certificate

-Purchase an airline-compliant pet carrier
+Purchase an IATA-compliant pet carrier

 Our team here at Tailwings can supply the most appropriate cases and equipment to ensure a smooth and comforting experience for your cat or dog, at all times.

-Arrive Earlier than usual
+Arrive at the airport earlier than usual

 At TailWings, our pet relocation & transport services combine experience, knowledge and expertise to guide you through your pet’s journey.
 If you would like to find out more information and advice on preparing your pets for travelling, get in contact with one of our friendly specialists today.